Linear Garage Door Opener Troubleshooting: Step by Step Guide

 7 Flashes – Encoder Detected an Error

-When the LED or the light bulb on your Linear garage door opener flashes seven times, it means encoder has detected an error.
+When the LED or the light bulb on your Linear garage door opener flashes seven times, it means the encoder has detected an error.
 Two things can happen when this error is detected.
 It is either the garage door reverses anytime you activate it, or it won’t open at all.

 The first thing to check when this happens is an obstruction in the doorway.
-If there is anything under the door that may not have been detected by the safety sensor, when the garage door hits on it, it will reverse within two seconds.
+If there is anything under the door that may not have been detected by the safety sensor, when the garage door hits it, it will reverse within two seconds.
 The lights will flash seven times to indicate this error.

 After that is checked, the next thing to inspect is the garage door rails.
 Check for any binding or sticking.
 If the tracks are bent, that can get the rollers stuck and not moving.
 Straighten any dent found after the inspection so that the garage door can move freely.